perone/episuite/docs/source/index.rst

 Welcome to **Episuite**.
 Episuite is a suite of tools for epidemiology in Python.

 .. note:: Episuite is currently under development, and accepting contributions.
+The
+          API might change in early development stages.

 .. toctree::
    :maxdepth: 4